 Employees in South Korea receive Labor Day (March 1st) off as a compulsory paid holiday.
 Aside from Labor Day, it is not mandatory for employers to provide paid days off for other public holidays.
 Despite this, many employers allow their staff to take these days off with pay.

 Full-time salaried employees are legally entitled to 15 days of paid vacation after one year’s company service.
 For every two years of service thereafter, employees are entitled to a subsequent day off.
 The maximum number of vacation days per year is capped at 25.

 Maternity and paternity leave is another guaranteed benefit in South Korea.
 Female employees receive 90 day’s maternity leave, with a start date that is agreed upon with their employer.
 Depending on the size of the business, either the employer or Employment Insurance will pay for maternity leave.
 For employees that have been with a company longer than a year, they may be entitled to parental leave – with strict conditions to be met.

 For employers to implement an effective benefit management plan, supplemental benefits should also be considered.
 Employers in South Korea will frequently provide their employees with supplemental health and life insurance benefits.

-When you partner with New Horizons, our experts will advise you on the insurance costs that need to be budgeted in your business plan.
+When you partner with Horizons, our experts will advise you on the insurance costs that need to be budgeted in your business plan.
 We’ll also support you to distribute the right benefits to your employees in South Korea.